 “I’m still impressed by how much you plan ahead.
 You’re something, Tim.”

 He put his hands up before I could hug him again.
-I go back to the other table, where everyone was kidding Hippie, asking for details, which are too graphic for enjoyment.
+I go back to the other table, where everyone is kidding Hippie, asking for details, which are too graphic for enjoyment.
 I know I need to teach that boy the no kiss & tell rule – don’t.

 Nobody complains when I hand out $50 apiece, like the $50 they gotten the night before.
 Not bad for the weekend though – $100 each.
 Jill doesn’t want her share.
 I tell her to listen to her gay dads.
 She more than earned it.
 If she hadn’t calmed the animals with Rod Stewart, Grant’s house would be trashed.
 And we’d not been paid at all.
 She relents.
 We go over to Mr. Antonio’s table where they try to be better company than the horny 15 year olds.

 “How do you know Tim?” he asks.